Frankfurt Rhein-Main Regional Authority: Unique characteristics

 A unique feature of Frankfurt is its skyline with a significant number of skyscrapers and high-rise buildings in the city centre.
 Frankfurt is one of only a few cities in the European Union that have such a skyline.
 Because of the city's skyline, Germans sometimes refer to Frankfurt as Mainhattan, a portmanteau of the local Main River and Manhattan.
 Before the city was devastation during World War II, the city was also globally noted for its unique old town with timberframe buildings.
-The Römer area was later rebuilt and is popular with visitors and for events such as Christmas markets. other parts of the old town are reconstructed at the Dom-Römer Project until 2016.
+The Römer area was later rebuilt and is popular with visitors and for events such as Christmas markets.
+Parts of the old town were reconstructed at the Dom-Römer Project until 2016.

 Among English-speakers, the city is commonly known simply as Frankfurt, but Germans occasionally call it by its full name when it is necessary to distinguish it from the other (significantly smaller) German city called Frankfurt in the federated state of Brandenburg, Frankfurt (Oder), on the Polish border.
 The common abbreviations for the city, which are primarily used in railway services and on road signs, are Frankfurt (Main), Frankfurt (M), Frankfurt a.M., Frankfurt/Main or Frankfurt/M. The common acronym for the city is "FFM".
 Also in use is "FRA", the IATA code for Frankfurt Airport.